392781/asciigen/README.md

 * Improved brightness range of ASCII table (work in progress)

 ## Working on
+* Rewriting code to be used as a library instead of as a list of functions (v0.2.0)
 * Implementation of SSIM

+## Backburner
+* Color
 * Adjusting analyzer and brightness ranges
-* Color

 ## Progress
 ### Original vs Fixsys